|Suggestions for Session Chairs|

 As a last resort, you may have to speak up and remind the speaker that she is running out of time.
 If there is no sign of the speaker drawing her presentation to a close, you should interrupt at least 2-3 minutes before her allocated speaking time is over in order to give her a chance to wind up her presentation.

-As just mentioned, we allot 30 minutes for each paper presentation, including time for discussion immediately after each presentation.
-After each presenter has concluded her paper, announce that the floor is now open for discussion of the paper for X minutes (X is the difference between 30 minutes and the time it took for the presenter to give her paper).
+As just mentioned, we allot 20 or 30 minutes for each paper presentation, including time for discussion immediately after each presentation.
+After each presenter has concluded her paper, announce that the floor is now open for discussion of the paper for X minutes (X is the difference between the assigned time block and the time it took for the presenter to give her paper).

 For forums (sessions comprising informal oral presentations and discussion):